pranavkrishna18/-MailSense-Email-Classification-System/README.md

-# 📧 MailSense – AI Email Classification System
+# 📧 MailSense – Email Classification System

 MailSense is a **GenAI-powered intelligent email classification system** designed to automatically categorize emails using **Machine Learning and Natural Language Processing (NLP)** techniques.
 The system improves productivity by identifying important emails and filtering unwanted messages such as spam and promotions.